SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 provided by other feautures included in our last revision (which will be undone if we rollback).
 If we choose to rollback, here's how we might proceed.

-Like 'git reset --hard commitID' in git version control, we can roll back to a specific previous revision in the deployment history.
+Like *git reset --hard commitID* in git version control, we can roll back to a specific previous revision in the deployment history.

-We can first examine the history to obtain the number,
+We can first examine the history to obtain the version number,
 ```
 kubectl rollout history deployment/nginx-deployment deployments "nginx-deployment"
 ```